PacoReinaCampo/MPSoC-DV/source/rust/book/chapters/chapter14.md

 In this example, `my_crate` is the name of the crate you want to install.
 After installation, you can run the crate's binary by typing its name in the terminal.

-## Extending Cargo with Custom Commands
+## EXTENDING CARGO WITH CUSTOM COMMANDS

 Cargo allows you to extend its functionality with custom commands called "Cargo subcommands."
 Subcommands are standalone executables that follow the naming convention `cargo-<name>`, and Cargo automatically recognizes them as subcommands.